KS3 Curriculum

 TECHNOLOGY – HOSPITALITY & CATERING (H&C)

-Year 7 pupils begin by learning about the importance of nutrition and how it affects our bodies and lifestyles.
+In Year 7 students begin by learning about the importance of nutrition and how it affects our bodies and lifestyles.
 Their work is guided by the focus question: Can you choose to be fit and healthy?

-Year 8 builds on this nutritional understanding as pupils start to plan and prepare healthy meals.
+Year 8 builds on this nutritional understanding as students start to plan and prepare healthy meals.
 The focus question is: How do people from different countries maintain a healthy balanced diet?
-Pupils investigate a range of cultures and countries to support their learning.
+Students investigate a range of cultures and countries to support their learning.

-Year 9 pupils continue to develop their knowledge of nutrition and health through the focus question: How can we create an inclusive sporting event that encourages people to be fit and healthy through physical activity and nutrition?
-Pupils explore the meaning of inclusivity and how it can be applied in real-life contexts.
+Year 9 students continue to develop their knowledge of nutrition and health through the focus question: How can we create an inclusive sporting event that encourages people to be fit and healthy through physical activity and nutrition?
+Students explore the meaning of inclusivity and how it can be applied in real-life contexts.

 Supporting Learning at Home

-To support pupils’ progress, families can encourage cooking from scratch at home.
+To support students’ progress, families can encourage cooking from scratch at home.
 This might include weighing ingredients, following a recipe, preparing dishes, and cleaning up afterwards.
-Pupils may also benefit from watching cooking programmes or online technique videos to further develop their practical skills.
+Students may also benefit from watching cooking programmes or online technique videos to further develop their practical skills.

 TECHNOLOGY – PRODUCT DEVELOPMENT